Enjoy our family's recipe for the best ever whole wheat buttermilk waffles! Easy to make, crispy on the outside, and chewy on the inside.

 We were being healthy the morning these photos were taken, so we didn't bring out the usual bowl of whipped cream, but a big dollop would have been a welcomed topping.

-There is no family secret to this homemade buttermilk waffle recipe or anything complicated for that matter.
-This is a very easy buttermilk waffle recipe.
+There is no family secret to this best whole wheat waffle recipe or anything complicated for that matter.
+This is a very easy waffle recipe.
 (We love easy breakfast recipes!)

 Simply mix the dry ingredients in one bowl (whole wheat flour, sugar, salt, baking soda, and baking powder), the wet ingredients (buttermilk, eggs, butter, and vanilla) in another, then fold the dry mixture into the wet one.
 At this point, be careful not to overmix it - it's okay to have some lumps.

-The next steps are the hardest part of this homemade buttermilk waffle recipe – let the batter sit for ten minutes and preheat your waffle maker.
+The next step is the hardest part of this whole wheat buttermilk waffle recipe - let the batter sit for ten minutes and preheat your waffle maker.

-After you’ve scooped the batter into your waffle maker and closed the lid, watch for the steam.
-Or rather, watch for the steam to slow down, which is the tell for when you can serve up these homemade waffles.
+After you've scooped the batter into your waffle maker and closed the lid, watch steam.
+Specifically, watch for the steam to slow down, which is the tell for when you can serve up these whole wheat waffles.

-Our family’s recipe for the best ever buttermilk waffles
+Enjoy our family's recipe for the best ever whole wheat buttermilk waffles

 - 2 teaspoons baking powder